chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ### Properties of a Role

-An IAM v2 role consists of a list of **actions**, some examples of those actions include reading IAM users, getting compliance profiles, or updating node status.
+An IAM v2 role consists of a list of **actions**.
+Some examples of those actions include reading IAM users, getting compliance profiles, or updating node status.
 Roles are discussed in detail in [Role-Based Access Control]({{< relref "iam-v2-overview.md#role-based-access-control" >}}).

 ## Members and Policies

-A **member** (called a *subject* in v1) may be a user, a team, or an api token.
+A **member**, which was called a *subject* in v1, may be a user, a team, or an API token.
 Users and teams may be *local*, meaning they are defined within Chef Automate, or managed by an external identity provider, specifically LDAP or SAML.

 IAM v2 policy *membership* is separate and distinct from policy *definition*.
-(Notice that members were **not** included as part of the [New Policy Definition]({{< relref "iam-v2-overview.md#new-policy-definition" >}})).
+(Notice that members were **not** included as part of the [New Policy Definition]({{< relref "iam-v2-overview.md#new-policy-definition" >}}).)
 Notably, with IAM v2, you can modify policy membership for any policy, but you can only adjust policy definition for *Custom* policies.

 ## Policy Types

 IAM v2 distinguishes two types of policies: *Chef-managed* and *Custom*.
 *Chef-managed* policies are provided by Chef and are integral to the operation of Chef Automate.
 The policy statements in Chef-managed policies cannot be changed.
-*Custom* policies are those you create for your own needs.
+*Custom* policies are policies that you create for your own needs.
 You can add, edit, and delete policy statements in your custom policies.

 The membership can be modified in both types of policies.

 ## Role-Based Access Control

 A role is a named list of actions.
-This provides the benefits of *encapsulation* (only needing to know the name and not be encumbered by all the details after initial definition) and *reuse* (apply the role to any statement that needs it).
+This listing provides the benefits of *encapsulation*, where only the name is needed and is not encumbered by all the details after initial definition, and *reusability*, in applying the role to any statement that needs it.

 Chef Automate has 5 default roles.
-To see the actions comprising the roles see [Chef-managed Roles]({{< relref "iam-v2-api-reference.md#default-chef-managed-roles" >}}).
+To see the actions comprising the roles, see [Chef-managed Roles]({{< relref "iam-v2-api-reference.md#default-chef-managed-roles" >}}).

 Role          | Description
 --------------|------------
-Viewer        | **view** everything in the system *except* IAM Editor        | **do** everything in the system *except* IAM Owner         | **do** everything in the system *including* IAM Project Owner | Editor + **view** and **assign** projects Ingest        | ingest data into the system
+Viewer        | **View** everything in the system *except* IAM Editor        | **Do** everything in the system *except* IAM Owner         | **Do** everything in the system *including* IAM Project Owner | Editor + **view** and **assign** projects Ingest        | Ingest data into the system

-Just as policies can be *Chef-managed* or *Custom*, so too, can roles.
+Just like policies, roles are considered either *Chef-managed* or *Custom*.
-These default roles are Chef-managed, so they, like Chef-managed policies, cannot be changed.
+These default roles are Chef-managed, so they cannot be changed, like Chef-managed policies.

-You can use these default roles in your own policies, or create your own roles for more customized permissions.
+You can use these default roles in your own policies, or create your own custom roles for more customized permissions.
 Any roles you create can be modified later.

 Chef Automate also ships with several default policies that leverage these default roles.